jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/index.rst

     python3 -m unittest

-  the terminal_ is my friend, and shows
+  the terminal_ does not feel like my friend, and shows

   .. code-block:: shell